AlainParadis/HEAL610/lit-review.md

 Citing academic studies about the value of WIL to a group of graphic designers is hardly  an effective method of convincing them of the need for this change.
 While organizational, stakeholder, and scientific evidence, along with professional judgement are valuable {% cite rousseau_evidence-based_2022 %}, the use of storytelling supports engagement and motivation.
 It gives individuals' realities meaning.
 The benefit of storytelling in bolstering engagement is that it does not require expert knowledge. {% cite sundin_rethinking_2018 %}.

-### Shared Decision-Making

-{% cite ansell_collaborative_2008 %}
--   collective decision-making, {% cite henderson_strengthening_2017 %}
--   {% cite ansell_collaborative_2008 %}: Collaborative Governance in Theory and Practice
--   {% cite de_oliveira_how_2023 %}: has a definition and more benefits of collaborative leadership.
--   Case studies from Queensland University of Technology’s Design Futures initiative demonstrate that co-governed WIL committees—comprising 40% industry representatives, 30% faculty, 20% students, and 10% administrators—increase partnership longevity by 63% compared to top-down models."
--   A collaborative approach is useful, where stakeholders share a language, mutual understanding and trust to achieve learning outcomes {% cite fleming_successful_2018 %} {% cite henderson_strengthening_2017 %} {% cite lauer_change_2021 %}.

--   {% cite kezar_redesigning_2006 %} talks about *integrating structures* for collaboration, which means building structures that support collaboration.
-This can include communications platforms allowing stakeholders to communicate with as little friction as possible.
-It's about integrating infrastructures between stakeholders.

 <h2 class="center-text">Theme #2: Sustained, Inclusive Stakeholder Engagement</h2>

+Embedding WIL in the Graphic Design program requires sustained, inclusive engagement with stakeholders to align the curriculum with industry practice.
+Research underscores that a collaborative approach, which prioritizes open communication and shared decision-making, are critical for overcoming barriers to effective WIL implementation {% cite henderson_strengthening_2017 %}, {% cite jackson_employer_2017 %}, {% cite ruskin_engaging_2021 %}.
 Compatibility, commitment, and communications are critical success factors for sustainable relationships {% cite fleming_successful_2018 %}.
+Conversely, inconsistent communication undermines employer participation in WIL {% cite jackson_employer_2017 %} {% cite ferns_enhancing_2016 %}.
+Recurring points of contact, such as bi-annual Program Advisory Meetings or frequent digital communications foster trust and transparency {% cite jackson_employer_2017 %}.

+Sustained engagement ensures that WIL initiatives evolve beyond ad hoc activities to integrated parts of the curriculum.
+It relies on embedding WIL into the program's yearly workflows, such as faculty assignments and workload allocations, and program quality reviews.
+Dedicated WIL coordinators integrated in the faculty can maintain stakeholder relationships and align activities with curriculum {% cite ferns_driving_2016 %}.
+It also ensures that stakeholder input informs ever-evolving curriculum based on industry trends.
+Such collaboration prevents misalignment between curriculum and employer expectations, a common issue in WIL programs {% cite jackson_employer_2017 %}.
+A practical example of such engagement could be iterative workshops where industry professionals critique student portfolios, faculty adjust assessment criteria, and students share their perceptions of skill gaps.

+An inclusive approach to engagement has all stakeholders co-creating WIL experiences.
+Aligning expectations requires participants to build trust and a shared vision through transparent communication {% cite fleming_successful_2018 %}.
+Inclusive engagement has students as co-creators rather than passive recipients of the curriculum.
+This fosters ownership of their learning and bridges the gap between school assignments and professional projects {% cite ruskin_engaging_2021 %}.
+Furthermore, respectful treatment and fair processes encourage stakeholder participation, leading to more effective and sustainable change.
+Such practices prevent alienation and enhance motivation, ultimately supporting the success of the change initiative {% cite herman_evidencebased_2017 %}.

+An organizational change initiative cannot happen in a vacuum.
+It is more likely to proceed with less friction if the organization’s existing ethos, values and norms are understood and integrated into the change process {% cite mueller_best_2016 %}.
+Doing so is crucial because it minimizes resistance.
+It aligns the change initiative with the organization’s identity.
+Ignoring these factors can lead to disengagement, as stakeholders may bristle at changes that conflict with the organization’s cultural values.

+For WIL engagement to be effective, it must be beneficial to all participants {% cite ferns_driving_2016 %}.
 Employers are unlikely to host a student if their experience is not a positive one.
 Likewise, the college is not going to partner with an employer that has not offered a quality learning environment.
 This is an issue of compatibility. {% cite fleming_successful_2018 %}.

--   {% cite grashow_practice_nodate %}: Not sure about this one. it's a section of a book.
-I may need to go look for the book chapters if there's anything of use.
+{% cite lester_work-integrated_2016 %} has a lot of on barriers to engagement on p.17.
--   {% cite ferns_engaging_2021 %}
+-   {% cite ruskin_engaging_2021 %}
     -   Curriculum co-creation makes it more engaging to diverse students
     -   Addresses many good points about resistance and obstacles to employer participation.
 -   Employers are more inclined to advance discussions and make the required commitments to supervision, evaluation, and feedback in order to ensure high-quality student outcomes if they see the possible advantages and benefits {% cite henderson_strengthening_2017 %}.
 -   Part of engaging employers as WIL participants is to prepare their staff to be educators in the workplace {% cite henderson_strengthening_2017 %}.
--   {% cite ferns_enhancing_2016 %}: Engaging employers
 -   {% cite wait_multi-stakeholder_2016 %}: Multi-stakeholder work integrated learning model for higher education
 -   {% cite jackson_employer_2017 %}: Employer understanding of Work-Integrated Learning and the challenges of engaging in work placement opportunities